secretstartups/handbook/product/interpreting-release-dates.html.md

 ## Other pieces of info to look for

 Issues are frequently included as part of a larger [Epic](https://docs.gitlab.com/ee/user/group/epics/) of work.
-Epics may have multiple issues, each with a seperate scope and assigned milestones.
+Epics may have multiple issues, each with a separate scope and assigned milestones.
 It can be helpful to look at the Epic an issue is contained in to understand what other related work is planned to understand when everything will be shipped and usable by users.